 Students may require assistance obtaining materials presented in class because of limitations resulting from their disability.
 These accommodations include requesting copies of the overheads presented in class, the ability to record lectures, taking pictures of the board, use of a computer, and a peer notetaker.
 For most students with disabilities these accommodations are meant to supplement the student’s own notes.
 Examples of students that may require these accommodations are students with learning disabilities or physical impairments.
 An exception would be Deaf students or students that are hard of hearing that completely rely on note takers since they are unable to watch their Sign Language interpreter and take notes at the same time.
 The student’s accommodations letters describes these requests as follows:

-- Pictures of board – Student may take photographs of the board, PowerPoints, and other overheads as needed.
+- Pictures of Board/Presentation – Student may take photographs or screenshots of the board, PowerPoints, and other overheads as needed.
+These images are for the student’s personal use only.
+Specific guidelines about sharing lecture materials are available at https://u.tamu.edu/SharingMaterials.
 If there is a concern about the student taking photographs, please contact the student’s Access Coordinator to discuss.

-- Recording lecture – Student may audio record lecture.
+- Audio Record Lecture by Student – Student may audio record lecture.
+These recordings are for the student’s personal use only.
+Specific guidelines about recording are available at https://u.tamu.edu/RecordLecture.
 If there is a concern about the student recording lecture, please contact the student’s Access Coordinator to discuss.

 - Notetaking technology – Use of technology, such as a laptop or tablet to assist with notetaking.